How do you begin your niche research for new blogs? What do you use as the determining factors of whether to tackle a niche or not?

 Whatever search you look up today will bring back results full of really strong competitors on the first page.

-You rarely see micro niche sites with a bunch of weak links on the first page anymore.
+You rarely see micro blogs with a bunch of weak links on the first page anymore.
 Yet, still people are still teaching the same niche research strategy as if nothing has changed.
 Since we were trained to avoid competition, that leaves almost every high search volume keyword off the table.

 Moving towards the authority model